mvolkmann/blog/src/astro.md

    <Counter label="Tally" start={3} client:load />
    ```

-   There are five provided `client` directives that tell Astro that
+   There are five provided `client` directives that tell Astro that a
-   a component requires client-side JavaScript code to be loaded.
+   non-Astro component requires client-side JavaScript code to be loaded.
    They differ in when the JavaScript will be loaded.
+   When not applied, JavaScript for non-Astro components is not loaded.

+   `client` directives cannot be applied to Astro components.
+   However, `script` tags in Astro components are always included in clients.

    | Directive        | When JS is loaded                       |
    | ---------------- | --------------------------------------- |